Tele-Counselling & Psychotherapy

 To register for this program, please contact us at 1-800-664-8411 or info@alzheimernb.ca.

 Nicole Ricketts has a Bachelor of Arts from the Université de Moncton and a Master of Arts in Counselling Psychology from Yorkville University.
-Her designations include: Licensed Counselling Therapist-C (LCT-C) with the College of Counselling Therapists of New Brunswick (CCTNB) and Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA).
-She has advanced training in trauma-informed therapy, Acceptance and Commitment Therapy (ACT), grief and loss, anticipatory grief, and palliative approaches to care.
+Her designations include: Licensed Counselling Therapist (LCT) with the College of Counselling Therapists of New Brunswick (CCTNB) and Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA).
+She is also a Supporting Member of the End of Life Doula Association of Canada and a Registered Yoga Teacher with Yoga Alliance.

-In 2021, Nicole designed and launched this free tele-counselling program, which is specifically designed for informal caregivers of persons living with dementia- the first of its kind in Canada!
+In 2021, Nicole designed and launched this free tele-counselling program—the first of its kind in Canada—specifically for care partners of persons living with dementia.
 In 2022, the program won the Canada’s Premiers Award for Innovation in Mental Health and Addictions Care.
 Since its launch, the program expanded to include couples therapy and family therapy.
-Most recently, Nicole collaborated with Leigh Bleakley-Long to introduce group therapy.

 Nicole has been working with the Alzheimer Society of New Brunswick since 2018.
 Her previous experiences include long-term care, crisis intervention, and community outreach throughout New Brunswick.
 She offers support in English and French.